EvanForsythe/BB485/week08.md

 For the tutorial assignment, setup a new conda environment, which we'll use to perform RNA seq data on Thursday

 Install the following packages:
-## NEW VERSION:
-- `conda install bioconda::hisat2`
+- `conda install bioconda::hisat2 -y`
-- `conda install bioconda::stringtie`
+- `conda install bioconda::stringtie -y`
-- `conda install bioconda::samtools`
+- `conda install bioconda::samtools -y`

-## OLD VERSION (dont install these afterall)
-- tophat2
-- cufflinks
-- DESeq2
+Respond on canvas once the programs are installed

 ## <ins>**Performing a transcriptome analysis with hisat2**</ins> <a name="hisat"></a>
 hisat2 (hierarchical indexing for spliced alignment of transcripts) is an algorithm for aligning whole-transcriptome sequencing reads to a reference genome.